Van Wagner & Wood Home Page

 The Intoximeter EC/IR uses a fuel cell to measure alcohol concentration by converting it to water and electricity.

 Recently an official of the Chemical Test Section, Wisconsin State Patrol, Department of Transportation, testified under oath that the Intoximeter EC/IR approved for use in Wisconsin was, in fact, not adequately shielded against "radio frequency" interference.
-As a result, many machines were taken out of service and installation of others was delayed.
+As a result, many machines were taken out of service, and the installation of others was delayed.

 "Radio frequency interference" is a common phenomenon -- it's what opens garage doors when, it seems, no one is around.
 Cellular phones and police radios create radio waves and can cause "RFI."